-The answer to our dilemma is that the Church, Body of Christ, is NOT grafted into the olive tree…the earthly, faithful nation of Israel…into which believing, faithful Nations will be grafted in.
+The answer to our dilemma is that the Church, Body of Christ, is NOT grafted into the olive tree…the earthly, faithful nation of Israel…into which believing, faithful Nations will be grafted into.
 Nonetheless, we are of the faithful seed of Abraham.
 The Nations are grafted into the good olive tree so that they will produce abundant good fruit—branches who will be fruit bearers.
 Both Jew and Gentile are blessed while the fruitless, unfaithful branches are cast away to be burned (John 15:6).

 The Timing: In chapter nine Paul examined Israel’s history and reaffirms that Abraham’s earthly family will come through Isaac and Jacob because of their election, verse 11.
 In chapter ten Paul looks at Israel’s present state (first century A. D.).
 He states emphatically that Israel “has a zeal for God but without knowledge.”
 They seek to establish their own righteousness while denying Christ their Messiah and King, who is the righteousness of God.
 They were not producing fruit…they should have been a light on the hill.
-Heartbreaking as it is, in chapter ten Paul acknowledges that Israel has lost her way, “But to Israel he saith, All day long I have stretched forth my hands unto a disobedient and gainsaying people,” Rom 10:21.
+Heartbreaking as it is, in chapter ten Paul acknowledges that Israel lost her way, “But to Israel he saith, All day long I have stretched forth my hands unto a disobedient and gainsaying people,” Rom 10:21.
 Chapter 11 confirms Israel’s future restoration – which lies beyond the Church age.
-This is when they will finally be that light on a hill drawing Nations to Christ as they evangelize the world during His millennial reign.
+This is when they will finally be that “light on a hill” drawing Nations to Christ as they evangelize the world during His millennial reign.

 How do we identify the Gentiles who are grafted in?
 They cannot be members of the Body of Christ, the Church.
-As we have already seen, the Church is “in Christ,” secure.
-Jesus isn’t going to be loping off His limbs, arms, fingers, ears, whatever.
+As we have already seen, the Church is “in Christ,” eternally secure.
+Jesus isn’t going to be loping off His body parts: limbs, arms, fingers, ears, whatever.
 Each member of the Body is sealed by the Holy Spirit.
 It is only our works…wood, hay, stubble – gold, silver, precious jewels…that will be judged (1 Corinthians 3:11-15).
-Thus, the time of the grafting and pruning must be outside of the Church age.
+Thus, the time of the grafting and pruning must be outside of this dispensation.
 In Paul’s day, the Church (Body of Christ) was under construction.
 It was a transition period during which Israel was diminishing as the Church grew.
 There were Kingdom Gentiles coming to God through Israel – The Centurion in Mat 8:1-13; the faithful Canaanite woman in Mat 15:22-28; Cornelius with his family and servants in Acts 10:1-38 are just a few examples.

 Where in the Bible can we find an occasion that fits this scenario?
 Is there an incident where some Gentiles are grafted into the Kingdom and others are pruned?
 YES!

 “When the Son of man shall come in his glory, and all the holy angels with him, (at the end of the Great Tribulation) then shall he sit upon the throne of his glory: 32 And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth [his] sheep from the goats: 33 And he shall set the sheep on his right hand (grafted in), but the goats on the left (lopped off).
-34 Then shall the King say unto them on his right hand, (the fruit bearing branches) Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world… 41 Then shall he say also unto them on the left hand, (the dead, fruitless branches) Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels… 46 And these shall go away into everlasting punishment: but the righteous into life eternal” Matthew 25:31-34; 41-46.
+34 Then shall the King say unto them on his right hand, (the fruit bearing branches) Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world… 41 Then shall he say also unto them on the left hand, (the dead, fruitless branches) Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels… 46 And these shall go away into everlasting punishment: but the righteous into life eternal” Matt 25:31-34; 41-46.

 Paul’s point in chapter eleven is twofold.

 Second, through their fall…Israel’s rejection of their Messiah and King…salvation had come to the Gentiles.
 How has this happened?
 After the Jews rejected God, the pathway to Him for the nations was no longer through Israel, through the “oracles of God,” (Moses and the prophets).
 In eternity past, before the foundation of the world God had already devised a plan, a “mystery” which was kept secret for before the foundation of the world (Rom 16:25) – the Church, the Body of Christ.
 This would not be the church in the wilderness or the church in the four gospels, but a new creation, an ecclesia called out in Jesus Christ to spread the knowledge of His coming and the “Gospel of the grace of God” throughout all the earth.
-Jesus raised up Paul, the Apostle to the Gentiles, to begin building His Church, His Body (Acts 9:1-a6).
+Beginning in Acts 9 Jesus raised up Saul, the Apostle to the Gentiles, to begin building His Church, His Body (Acts 9:1-6).
 As Israel has roots in an earthly Kingdom, the Church, the Body of Christ, is seated with Christ in heavenly places (Eph 1:21-23).
 The Church is both Abraham’s seed and coheirs with Christ (bypassing Isaac and Jacob, the roots of Israel),

 “And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with [him], that we may be also glorified together,” Rom 8:17.